vivaan-gupta/vivaan-gupta.github.io/index.md

 ---
 layout: default
 ---
-Hi, I am Vivaan.
-This is where I store my notes and other work.
+I am still in the process of making this website, but you can find my uploads below.

 # Decision Theory
 - [Standard Choice](./Standard-Choice.html)